 Pursuant to the requirements of the Securities Exchange Act of 1934, the registrant has duly caused this report to be signed on its behalf by the undersigned thereunto duly authorized.

-Lemonade, Inc.
+Lemonade, In c.

-By: /s/ Daniel Schreiber Daniel Schreiber Chief Executive Officer
+Date: May 6, 2025 By: /s/ Daniel Schreiber

+Daniel Schreiber

+Chief Executive Officer

-/s/ Tim Bixby
+Date: May 6, 2025 By: /s/ Tim Bixby

+Tim Bixby

-Tim Bixby Chief Financial Officer
+Chief Financial Officer

 CERTIFICATION